Effort is required to do good deeds, but even more so to abstain from doing evil.

 — Laozi

 Everything that people admire so much, everything they care so much about and work so hard to obtain, all that does not bring them the tiniest bit of happiness.
 While they are busy, they think that the good lies in the object of their pursuit.
 But the moment they get the object of their desire, they begin to worry again, feeling distress and envy over something else which they do not yet possess.
-Tranquility is not reached by the satisfaction of your idle desires, but, on the contrary, by ridding yourself of such desires.
+Tranquility is not reached by the satisfaction of your idle desires but, on the contrary, by ridding yourself of them.

 — After Epictetus